ScrelliCopter/NeHe-SDL_GPU/README.md

 replicate OpenGL's behaviour.

 ### Lesson 08: [Blending](https://nehe.gamedev.net/tutorial/blending/16001/) ###
+This lesson demonstrates use of additive blending on the previous lesson's cube.

+The original lesson simply toggles the `GL_BLEND` capability to enable and disable blending.
+Since we are re-using the lighting setup; we'll need four
+pipelines: the existing lit & unlit shader programs, and lit & unlit pipelines with depth testing disable and blending enabled; to cover all possible toggle states.

+The original uses `glColor4f(1, 1, 1, 0.5)` to halve the opacity when blending
+is toggled on, so we extend Lesson 06's basic textured shader to add a colour tinting uniform.
+Note that OpenGL does not apply per-vertex colour to lit faces without `GL_COLOR_MATERIAL` explicitly enabled, and the original takes advantage of this to only reduce opacity in the unlit blended case; ergo we don't need a tint uniform in the light shader.

 ### Lesson 09: [Animated Scenes With Blended Textures](https://nehe.gamedev.net/tutorial/moving_bitmaps_in_3d_space/17001/) ###
 ### Lesson 10: [Loading And Moving Through A 3D World](https://nehe.gamedev.net/tutorial/loading_and_moving_through_a_3d_world/22003/) ###